HyperSMP/EggHuntPlugin/README.md

 - You can disallow players from using certain commands in this plugin.
 See the `plugin.yml` file for a list of permissions.
 - It is safe to use the Bukkit `/reload` command while this plugin is running.
 - When resetting the world, also delete the `data.yml` file.

+# Reporting Bugs
+Make sure you are running the latest version of this plugin and read that version's Known Issues list to make sure you aren't reporting a known issue.
+To report a bug, please open a new [Issue](https://github.com/HyperSMP/EggHuntPlugin/issues) in this repository and fill out the bug report template.